ebook: The Kingdom strikes back -- Signs of the Messiah at work

 The number that Haitian Nazarene pastors point to with the most pride is not their average Sunday School attendance.
 Nor is it new buildings built or the amount of money raised.
 It isn't even the number of new converts.
 The most important statistic to many Haitian pastors is the number of stations they have.
 A church-planting mindset grips these pastors.

-Another feature of our explosive growth in Haiti is heavy lay involvement.
+Another feature of our explosive growth in Haiti is lay involvement.
 Most stations have lay leaders supervised by the pastor.
 Laymen even do the preaching in the stations on a rotating basis.

 Those new groups we stumbled onto out on the southern peninsula resulted from a layman's work.
 The Haitian government had sent a Nazarene public school teacher to that area for some practice teaching.
 There was no Nazarene church in the area.
 So, during the several months he was there, he started five churches.
 The gospel was being preached to the poor, and it was being done by a layman.
 The Messiah has come!

 Haitian Nazarenes love evangelizing.
 Most churches sponsor at least one preaching mission per year.
 This will be a week-long foray into another village.
 Sometimes, it will be where there is already a Nazarene church.
 Sometimes, it will be in an unreached area.
 The people will sleep in makeshift quarters, cooking over open fires and going door-to-door witnessing.
-In the evenings they hold open-air meetings.
+In the evenings, they hold open-air meetings.
 The results of these missions include churches being revived, new churches being planted, and new preaching points being started.

 After one district assembly, for example, the Port-de-Paix church sent a group up the mountain to a village called Gashinet.
 During that preaching mission, 19 people found the Lord.
 These 19 became a core group for a preaching point.
-By the next district assembly that group of 19 had grown to 60 Christians clamoring for recognition as a fully organized church.
+By the next district assembly, that group of 19 had grown to 60 Christians clamoring for recognition as a fully organized church.
 Astoundingly, this was not the fruit of a professional evangelist or the district superintendent.
 It wasn't even the fruit of a veteran pastor.
 All the work had been done by laymen!

 In the mother church itself, a layman will often fill the pulpit.
 This is particularly true of revival meetings.
-For instance, the ladies' group may have total responsibility for organizing one week-long revival.
+For instance, the ladies' group may have full responsibility for organizing one week-long revival.
 Everything in the next revival (including the preaching) may be cared for by the young adult group.
 Our churches occasionally organize 40-day revival meetings with services both morning and evening.
 The pastor himself may preach in a few of the services.
 Neighboring pastors may come to preach on a night or two.
 In most of the services during that nearly six-week period, however, laymen do the preaching.

 Many Haitian Nazarene pastors expect that most of their members will be soul winners.
 There's no small corps of highly trained personal evangelists.
 Everyone is a personal evangelist!
 For instance, not long ago I was worshiping with our Petionville church.
 Pastor Remy Cherenfant welcomed several first-time visitors to the service.
 During his warm greeting, he told visitors they could talk to anyone about becoming a Christian or joining the church.
 Any member of the church, he said, stressing any, would help them find Christ or be able to answer questions about membership in the Church of the Nazarene.

 What Remy Cherenfant said was not unique to the Petionville Nazarenes.
 Rather, this every-member-an-evangelist quality is common to Nazarene churches all over Haiti.
 The poor are having the gospel preached to them.
-Such preaching is being done, not by a select few, but by the mass of people called Nazarenes.
+Such preaching is being done not by a select few but by the mass of people called Nazarenes.

 Much is said about our high-tech age.
 Ardent fans of technology trumpet its possibilities for accelerating church growth.

 Against this background of high hopes for technology, rapid church growth in Haiti has been strictly a low-tech phenomenon.
 Very little sophisticated mass communications media has been used.
 Most areas of the country do not have electricity.
 Travel is often by foot.
 Even where motor vehicles are available, the roads may be very poor.
-It can take hours to travel only a few miles.
+It can take hours to travel a few miles.
 Very few telephones exist outside of Port-au-Prince.
 The postal system is almost nonexistent.

 Haitian Nazarenes do not use these and other tools thought vital for effective outreach in the final decade of the 20th century.
 Yet they're seeing explosive growth.
 Without a doubt, one of the reasons for this is the mobilization of every member in evangelistic outreach.